javalite/javalite-site/content/src/activeweb/controllers.md

 class UniversityBooksController{..} // ===> controller path: /depaul/chicago/university_books
 ~~~~

+> For more information on mapping requests to controllers, refer to [Routing](/routing).

 ## V in MVC

 ActiveWeb does not use JSPs.
 Instead it uses [FreeMarker](http://freemarker.sourceforge.net/) (FM).
 The FM templates